-Each stepped rushed creates a weak process and less viable long term growth.
+Each step rushed creates a weak process and less viable long-term growth.
 In the words of Lao Tzu:

 “Rushing into action, you fail.
 Trying to grasp things, you lose them.
 Forcing a project to completion, you ruin what was almost ripe.”

 Treat your PR efforts as a game you’ll play forever, and it will change the way you interact with people along the way.

 One Last Thing…

 No gigantic PR study would be complete without a self-promotional plug, right? 😉😉

 If your business can clearly benefit from organic traffic and understands the long-term importance of organic discovery but doesn’t have the manpower to execute this kind of PR, we’d like to talk to you.